 4. Send or Ship Gear to Your Destination by Post or Express Shipping

 Absolutely need a certain kind of food?
 Worried about your hiking poles?
 Send them to a B&B using DHL (best for international packages), FedEx, or UPS or have it held at the post office.
-Many countries have postal services which will hold a package for you at the post office (called General Delivery) which you can pick up with a picture ID like a passport.
+Many countries have postal services that will hold a package for you at the post office (called General Delivery) which you can pick up with a picture ID like a passport.
 Search on the web for county-specific instructions and give your package adequate time to arrive before you travel.

 5. Don’t Buy a Travel Backpack